-$$\sigma{mr} = \left(\sigma_r^2 + \sigma_m^2\right)^{1/2}$$ 1).
+$$\sigma{\rm mr} = \left(\sigma{\rm r}^2 + \sigma{\rm m}^2\right)^{1/2}.$$ (1)

-Finally, the relative error for a point in 3D can be derived by re-projecting this uncertainty onto a DEM surface.
-The re-projection process means that error magnitude in geographic coordinates increases for both increasing viewing distance and decreasing angle of incidence to the surface, with the resulting planimetric uncertainty for any one point unlikely to present a normal distribution.
+Finally, the relative error for a point in 3-D can be derived by reprojecting this uncertainty onto a DEM surface.
+The reprojection process means that error magnitude in geographic coordinates increases for both increasing viewing distance and decreasing angle of incidence on the surface, with the resulting planimetric uncertainty for any one point unlikely to present a normal distribution.
 In Pointcatcher, the Monte Carlo implementation represents the uncertainty as a distribution of likely point positions on the DEM.
-Furthermore, the reprojected uncertainties from two images can be combined and their influence on velocity estimates assessed.
+Furthermore, the reprojected uncertainties from the two images can be combined and their influence on the velocity estimates assessed.

-RESULTS
+4. RESULTS

 Over the 73 days between TLS surveys, 1768 time-lapse images were acquired.
-Due to Sólheimajökull surface velocities being ≤0.2 m day-1, the sequence was down-sampled to 145 images to represent the best available at a ~12 hr interval.
+Due to Sólheimajökull surface velocities being $\leq 0.2 \text{ m d}^{-1}$, the sequence was down-sampled to 145 images to represent the best available at a ~12 h interval.

+4.1.
 Image registration

-Due to the relatively constant appearance of the static features (Figure 5a), their locations could be dominantly tracked throughout the sequence using a fully automatic approach.
-Manual intervention was required when there was a sudden, large change in camera orientation (resulting from camera movement during maintenance and data retrieval on Julian days 119 and 189).
+Due to the relatively constant appearance of the static features (Fig. 5a), their locations could be dominantly tracked throughout the sequence using a fully automatic approach.
+Manual intervention was required when there was a sudden, large change in camera orientation (resulting from camera movement during maintenance and data retrieval on Days of Year 119 and 189).
 In this case, using a few manually tracked features to make an initial estimate of a new camera orientation then enabled successful automated tracking of the remaining features.

-Typically, >20 static features were successfully observed in an image (Figure 6a, b), resulting in camera orientations being directly calculated for 132 images of the sequence.
+Typically, >20 static features were successfully observed in an image (Figs 6a and b), resulting in camera orientations being directly calculated for 132 images of the sequence.
 In the remaining 13 images, low cloud completely obscured the distant and elevated topography used for the static points and orientation information had to be propagated from preceding or following epochs.
-As well as the manual interventions, the calculated camera orientation angles (Figure 6c) show initial variability early in the sequence due to ground heave, then a gradually declining rotation, presumably related to propagation of a thawing front deeper into the ground.
+As well as the manual interventions, the calculated camera orientation angles (Fig. 6c) show initial variability early in the sequence due to ground heave, then a gradually declining rotation, presumably related to propagation of a thawing front deeper into the ground.

-For each image in which the static points could be observed, the Monte Carlo analysis (2000 simulations per image) resulted in camera angle distributions which all passed Chi-squared tests for normality, indicating that a standard deviation statistic would reasonably reflect the relative orientation precision.
-Thus, image registration delivered three camera angles per image, along with associated precision estimates which varied depending on the number, distribution and quality of the static point observations in each image (Figure 6c).
+For each image in which the static points could be observed, the Monte Carlo analysis (2000 simulations per image) resulted in camera angle distributions that all passed Chi-squared tests for normality, indicating that a SD statistic would reasonably reflect the relative orientation precision.
+Thus, image registration delivered three camera angles per image, along with associated precision estimates that varied depending on the number, distribution and